+GR: 9,10,11; One-half year; Credit: 0.5 PREREQUISITE: None.
-This orientation-level course will provide an overview of all aspects of business and management, including the concepts, functions, and skills required for meeting the challenges of operating a business in a global economy.

-Topics covered will include the various forms of business ownership, including entrepreneurship, as well as the basic functional area of business (finance, management, administration and production).
+Business Technology Concepts will provide an overview of all aspects of business marketing and management, including the concepts, functions, and skills required for meeting the challenges of operating a business in a global economy.
+Topics covered will include the various forms of business ownership, including entrepreneurship, as well as the basic functional areas of business (finance, management, marketing, administration, and production).
 Students will be introduced to a wide range of careers in fields such as accounting, financial services, information technology, marketing, and management.
-Emphasis will be placed on using the computer while studying applications in these careers along with communication skills (thinking, listening, composing, revising, editing, and speaking), math and problem solving.
-Business ethics as well as other workplace skills will be taught and integrated within this course.
-This course will also include the content required to meet the consumer education requirement, as well as provide preparation for the skill level courses that make up the QHS/QAVTC Business, Marketing and Management occupations programs.
+Emphasis will be placed on business computer applications, communication skills, business ethics, decision making, and problem solving.
+This course meets the graduation requirement for consumer education and provides job-relevant employability skills integrated with classroom instruction.